IvyBirch/Honors-Bike-Website-Test/index.md

 - Stations placed opposite hospital to allow employees ease of transportation.

 - Stations not placed along the expressways, since biking on an expressway is an incredibly bad and probably illegal idea.

+Uses of Citi Bike:
+- Mott Haven has minimal public transport, with only a single train line accessible.
+Bikes allow for easier movement towards other transport option, hence the extensive placing of bike racks near public transport pick up/dropoff points.

+- Citi bike provides for cheap transportation in an area that struggles with poverty.